leonjaramillo/medicalbots-jade/README.md

 For testing purposes, it has to be run with the next parameters (To put in Run configuration at the IDE or in the command line):

     -gui -agents t_agent:com.ponents.medicalbots.agents.AgenteTriage;h_agent:com.ponents.medicalbots.agents.AgenteHistoria

+Also, the main class should be set as jade.Boot